scionassociation/scion-overview_I-D/draft-dekater-panrg-scion-overview.md

           |Certificate| |Certificate|      |Certificate|
           +-----------+ +-----------+      +-----------+
 ~~~~
-{: #chain title="TRC contents and trust chain"}
+{: #chain title="Chain of trust within an ISD"}

-### TRC Update and Verification {#update}

-With a base TRC as trust anchor, TRCs can be updated in a verifiable manner.
-There are two kinds of TRC updates: regular and sensitive updates.
-A _regular_ TRC update happens when the TRC's validity period expires.
-This period is defined by the _validity_ parameter in the TRC.
-The default is one year.
-A TRC update is _sensitive_ if and only if critical sections of the TRC are affected (for example, if the set of core ASes is modified).
-For both regular and sensitive TRC updates, a number of votes (in the form of signatures) must be cast to approve the update.
-This number of votes is dictated by the voting quorum and set in each TRC with the _voting quorum_ parameter.

-### Dissemination of TRC Updates
+#### Discovering TRC Updates

+SCION provides the following mechanisms for discovering TRC updates:

-Information about a TRC update is disseminated via the SCION’s beaconing process, through the path-segment constructions beacons.
-Each PCB contains the version number of the currently active TRC.
-If an AS receives a PCB with a TRC version number higher than the locally stored TRC, it requests the PCB-sending AS for the new TRC.
-The new TRC is verified on the basis of the current one, and is accepted if it contains at least the required quorum of correct signatures by trust roots defined in the current TRC.
-This simple dissemination mechanism has two advantages: It is very efficient (as fresh PCBs rapidly reach all ASes), and it avoids circular dependencies with regard to the verification of PCBs and the beaconing process itself (as no server needs to be contacted over unknown paths in order to fetch the updated TRC).
+- *Beaconing Process*: The TRC version is announced in the beaconing process.
+Each AS must announce what it considers to be the latest TRC.
+Furthermore, each AS must include the hash value of the TRC contents to facilitate the discovery of discrepancies.
+Therefore, relying parties that are part of the beaconing process discover TRC updates passively: A core AS notices TRC updates for remote ISDs that are on the beaconing path.
+A non-core AS only notices TRC updates for the local ISD through the beaconing process, if it receives a PCB with a TRC version number higher than the locally stored TRC.
+The creation of a new TRC should trigger the generation of new control-plane messages, as the propagation of control-plane messages will help other ASes rapidly discover the new TRC.
+This simple dissemination mechanism has two advantages: (1) It is very efficient (as fresh PCBs rapidly reach all ASes), and (2) it avoids circular dependencies with regard to the verification of PCBs and the beaconing process itself (as no server needs to be contacted over unknown paths in order to fetch the updated TRC).

-### Grace Period

-At most two TRCs per ISD can be active at the same time.
-The TRC parameter _grace period_ indicates for how long the currently active TRC can still be active after a new TRC is disseminated.
-This so-called **grace period** starts at the beginning of the validity period of the new TRC.
-An older TRC can only be active until either (1) the grace period has passed, or (2) yet a newer TRC is announced.
-AS certificates are validated by following the chain of trust up to an active TRC.
+- *Path Lookup*: In every path segment, all ASes must reference the latest TRC of their ISD.
+Therefore, when resolving paths, every relying party will notice TRC updates, even remote ones.
+Note that this mechanism only works when there is an active communication between the relying party and the ISD in question.

-### Revocation and Recovery from a Catastrophic Event
+### Revocation and Recovery from a Catastrophic Event {#reset}

 The TRC dissemination mechanism also enables rapid revocation of trust roots.
 When a trust root is compromised, the other trust roots can remove it from the TRC and disseminate a new TRC alongside a PCB with a new version number.